 NT 1 - The Gospels and The Early Church

 We will study the first four books of the New Testament that provide first-hand, eye-witness accounts of the birth, ministry, teaching, suffering, death, burial, and resurrection of Jesus and how, in the aftermath of His ascension, the Church was birthed and spread, "to the ends of the earth."

 We will look at the second half of the New Testament and learn about the earliest letters sent to the earliest followers of Jesus gathered as the earliest churches.
-We will examine their content, introduce their authors, and come to understand their implications and applications for today and how they, too, help hold the Bible together and point to Jesus, and instruct us on how to follow Jesus faithfully.
+We will examine their content, introduce their authors, and come to understand the implications and applications for today and how they, too, help hold the Bible together, point to Jesus, and instruct us on how to follow Jesus faithfully.

 In many discipleship curriculums, people start with theology based on Scripture.
 In NMCU, we want to start with Scripture and rightly hold it together and read it in context and with healthy understanding so that we can, then, solidify our theology: what we think and speak and believe about our Triune God.

 Having established a foundation of the Bible and solidified some basic theology (what we believe, think, and speak about the Triune God), we will then discuss matters of internal life and how, through a biblical perspective and worldview, we address and respond to them.
 In this, we will discuss, prayer, fasting, scripture reading, memorization, spiritual gifts, mental health, forgiveness, anxiety, and sexuality.